Ang Dorje Sherpa: Personal life

 After meeting American computational linguist Michelle Gregory at the southern Everest Base Camp, in 2002 he immigrated to the United States.
-The couple wed a year later.
-He returns to climb Everest each spring, in part to be able to visit family as he passes on the way to the mountain.
+The couple married a year later.
+He returns to climb Everest each spring, in part to visit his family.
 He completed his 19th summit of Everest in 2017.
 Ang Dorje also works as a wind turbine mechanic at wind farms in the Pacific Northwest region of the United States.

-He spent time in 19971998 climbing in Jotunheimen in Norway with amongst others his friend Morten Skjellen-Larsen.